Creating a Validation Mode in VIBE#

 return [hist1, hist2,...]

-For plotting, a list of Histogram objects has to be provided in your mode class.
-For example:
+Plotting in VIBE is controlled by a list of Histogram objects that has to be provided in your mode class.
+Each Histogram is defined with several parameters:

 #--